-Risks and protection
+Accidental beam losses: Risks and protection

-- Protection is required since there is some risk - Risk = probability of an accident (in number of accident per year) - consequences (in Euro, downtime, radiation dose to people) - Probability of an uncontrolled beam loss - What are the failure modes the lead to beam loss into equipment (there is an practical infinite number of mechanisms to lose the beam)? - What is the probability for the most likely failure modes? - Consequences of an uncontrolled beam loss - Damage to equipment - Downtime of the accelerator for repair (spare parts available?) - Activation of material, might lead to downtime since access to equipment is delayed - The higher the risk, the more protection becomes important the maximum energy deposition can be deep in the material at the maximum of the hadron / electromagnetic shower
+- Protection is required since there is some risk - Risk = probability of an accident (in number of accidents per year) - consequences (in Euro, downtime, radiation dose to people) - Probability of an accidental beam loss - What are the failure modes the lead to beam loss into equipment (there is an practical infinite number of mechanisms to lose the beam)? - What is the probability for the most likely failures? - Consequences of an accidental beam loss - Damage to equipment - Downtime of the accelerator for repair (spare parts available?) - Activation of material, might lead to downtime since access to equipment is delayed - The higher the risk, the more protection becomes important a loss of 1% corresponds to 10 kW - not to be lost along the beam line to avoid activation of material, heating, quenching, ...